Law and Practice with Foundation Year BA (Hons)

 Course overview

 Filled with intrigue and complexities, law is a fascinating and exciting subject area that is an essential component of every business organisation.
-The Law and Practice with Foundation Year BA (Hons) course aims to provide you with a solid grounding for building a career in the legal profession.
+The Law and Practice BA (Hons) aims to provide a thorough understanding of the practice of law in the modern world.

 • Studying the Law and Practice BA (Hons) degree could lead you to a variety of exciting career options including barrister, solicitor or a legal executive (additional education/courses and training required).